 Kyuuketsuki Miyu TV

 Many years had passed since the release of the Vampire Miyu OAV, until finally between 1997-98 Vampire Miyu returned, this time as a 25 episode TV series.
-The OAV aired a long time ago (in terms of anime), and anime culture itself was a different thing.
-The TV series is not in fact the same Miyu that was put to anime form years earlier.
-The TV series reflects the sort of anime cultural changes in the 90's, yet it still retains the core feeling of the series itself.
-The TV series certainly isn't the dark poetry in animation that the OAV was.
-The TV series comes across as more polished in appearance, with more vitality than its predecessor.
-The animation itself is potentially terrific, but you can see the effects of a smaller TV budget, and the animation ends up being merely 'average' (although I must admit that I myself adore the new character designs).
-There was also quite a bit of controversy in Japan when it was announced that Watanabe Naoko who did the voice in the Miyu OAV, would not be playing her in the TV series.
-Naoko played the part of girlish Miyu flawlessly in the OAV, but you have to keep in mind that this is not the same series.
-The new voice of Miki Nagasawa is probably one of the biggest signs of change in the series.
-The girlish giggling Miyu of Naoko, is quite different from the consistently calm, stoic Miyu in the TV version.
-Larva also changes a bit in the TV series, and blossoms into his truly spectacular potential and goes as far as to say 4-5 lines per episode (sometimes even a duologue!!).
+The OAV aired in 1988, and years later anime culture itself was a different thing.
+While the TV series comes across as polished in appearance and character design, it was also done on a TV series budget and the animation sequences often suffered - the fight scenes did anyway.
+At the time, there was also quite a bit of controversy in Japan when it was announced that Watanabe Naoko who did the voice in the Miyu OAV, would not be playing her in the TV series.
+Naoko played the part of girlish Miyu flawlessly in the OAV, but Miyu isn't quite the same in the TV series and is typically stoic and detached more than eerily playful.
+Larva also changes a bit in the TV series, and blossoms into his truly spectacular potential and goes as far as to say four or five lines of dialog per episode.

 While the OAV was more an introduction to the dark world of Miyu, the TV series is more a look at Miyu in a modern society fighting age old shinma.
 Miyu attends a local school, in which she actually makes friends.
 Most noteworthy of these is Chisato who is suspiciously similar to Hikaru from Magic Knight Rayearth (and just as hyper for that matter).
 And out of all the oddities.... there is the little creature named Shiina.
-Probably the last thing you would expect to see in the TV series, is a little cute pink creature that looks like a cousin of Makona (from Magic Knight Rayearth), which has one psychotic eye.
+Probably the last thing you would expect to see in the TV series, is a little cute pink creature... which has one psychotic eye.

 Still, I found this series to be thoroughly enjoyable.
-Not quite the aesthetic portrait that was the OAV, the TV has more of a hard, sinister edge to it (a true reflection of the 90's I suppose).
-After seeing the first episode I thought to myself "Wow... that certainly is a bit more twisted then something you would see in the OAV."
+Not quite the aesthetic portrait that was the OAV which had a harder, sinister edge to it (a true reflection of the 90's I suppose).
+But after seeing the first episode I thought to myself "Wow... that's certainly as twisted as something you would see in the OAV."
 Even the soundtrack has a different feel to it.
-While the TV soundtrack sounds much like that of its OAV predecessor in that it's rather mysterious sounding, the TV soundtrack has a much more driving beat to it.
-(It's a very cool soundtrack that's well worth the money spent.)
+Like the OAV, the TV series has a mysterious feel to it, but has a much more driving beat at the same time.
 Overall I was rather impressed with the TV series.
-After hearing about Shiina, I was a bit worried about what was done to Vampire Miyu (I found it hard to imagine Makona hopping around saying "Pu Pu Pu" in the Miyu OAV), but after seeing the TV series, my worries were put to rest (Shiina is still oddly cute, but somehow manages to fit in with everything).
-The Vampire Miyu TV series is a VERY cool work that is something anyone into slightly darker anime should check out.
+After hearing about Shiina, I was a bit worried about what was done to Vampire Miyu, but after seeing the TV series, my worries were put to rest.
+Shiina seems like the typical anime mascot and is oddly cute, but somehow manages to fit in with everything.

 1. The Fang Knows